On Her Majesty's Secret Service (soundtrack): Track listing

 In 2003, the soundtrack was digitally remastered and re-released with additional tracks (tracks 12 to 21); the liner notes state that these additional tracks contain "previously unreleased music within cue".
-Due to legal reasons, the additional tracks were placed after the tracks making up the original soundtrack.
-In both the original soundtrack and its re-release, the tracks are not in the chronological order in which they occur in the film.
+For legal reasons, the additional tracks were placed after the tracks making up the original soundtrack.
+In both the original soundtrack and its re-release, the tracks are not in the order in which they occur in the film.